arodu/cakephp-sse/README.md

     $streamKey = 'USER_QUEUE_' . $userId;

     // (Optional) Hydrator: Transforms a "Seed" into a "Tree"
+    // This runs inside the loop, ensuring data is fresh at the moment of sending.
     $hydrator = function ($payload) {
         // If we receive just an ID, fetch fresh data from DB if (isset($payload['report_id'])) {